groue/GRMustache/Guides/templates.md

 When a `{{>name}}` Mustache tag occurs in a template, GRMustache renders in place the content of another template, the *partial*, identified by its name.

+You can write recursive partials.
+Just avoid infinite loops in your context objects.

 Depending on the method which has been used to create the original template, partials will be looked for in different places :

 - In the main bundle, with ".mustache" extension: